Community Partnerships

 Baltimore Lab School is excited to be collaborating with Dr. Tzipi Horowitz-Kraus, Dr. Keri Rosch, and Jenny Fotang from the Center for Neurodevelopmental and Imaging Research at Kennedy Krieger Institute in order to participate in a research study aimed at determining the effectiveness of executive functioning and reading fluency training.
 Students involved will participate in an 8-week computerized intervention program, as well as pre and post-testing to determine the efficacy of the program.
 The researchers recently toured Baltimore Lab School and helped us to kick off the first day of the study!

-UNDERGRADUATE INTERNSHIPS
+UNDERGRADUATE & GRADUATE INTERNSHIPS

 Every semester, Baltimore Lab School hosts about 15 - 20 undergraduate and/or graduate students from local colleges and universities.
 These opportunities have included internships, student teaching, and service-learning projects.
 During their time here, these undergraduate and graduate students work with a variety of Baltimore Lab School faculty and staff by observing classes, IEP meetings, and related services sessions, co-leading small group activities, if appropriate, and, when approved by their college, even teaching their own lessons.
 Most recently, we have worked with students from the Loyola University of Maryland and the Maryland Institute College of Art (MICA).
 For undergraduate students enrolled in the Intro to Special Education course at Loyola, students completed their observation requirements at Baltimore Lab School.
 Students and college programs interested in partnering at Baltimore Lab School should visit our Employment Page for staff contact information.